cds-hooks/docs/docs/specification/current.md

 #### Example prefetch token

 Often a prefetch template builds on the contextual data associated with the hook.
 For example, a particular CDS Service might recommend guidance based on a patient's conditions when the chart is opened.
 The FHIR query to retrieve these conditions might be `Condition?patient=123`.
-In order to express this as a prefetch template, the CDS Service must express the FHIR identifier of the patient as a token so that the CDS Client can replace the token with the appropriate value.
+In order to express this as a prefetch template, the CDS Service must express the FHIR id of the patient as a token so that the CDS Client can replace the token with the appropriate value.
 When context fields are used as tokens, their token name MUST be `context.name-of-the-field`.
 For example, given a context like:

 ```json
 "context" : {